Difference Between Decoder and Demultiplexer

 2. Decoders decode binary data from an encoded source, such as memory or registers; demultiplexers distribute a single data stream to multiple locations.

-3. Decoders are generally used in digital circuits, while demultiplexers are often used in analog circuits.
+3. Decoders are used in digital circuits, while demultiplexers are used in analog circuits.

 Decoder vs Demultiplexer

-Decoder circuits are designed to convert binary information in applications like seven-segment display, multiplexing, address decoding in-memory systems.
-The decoders system takes multiple inputs and produces multiple outputs using the AND gates and NAND gates.
+Decoder circuits are designed to convert binary information in applications like seven-segment display, multiplexing, and address decoding in-memory systems.
+The decoder system takes multiple inputs and produces outputs using the AND and NAND gates.

 The demultiplexer takes an input signal using data routers and then converts it into multiple output signals based on the selected lines.
-If the user selects n lines, then the demultiplexer generates a 2n number of outputs.
+If the user selects n lines, then the demultiplexer generates 2n outputs.

 Comparison Table